BakeryTechChina will exhibit at the China Bakery fair in Shanghai. Check the news page.Nothing to show

 Vietnamese shrimp sector

 Vietnam is the world’s 2nd largest exporter of shrimp.
-And according to the Vietnam Association of Seafood Exporters and Producers (Vasep), the Netherlands is the 2nd largest importer of Vietnamese shrimp within the EU.
+According to the Vietnam Association of Seafood Exporters and Producers (Vasep), the Netherlands is the 2nd largest importer of Vietnamese shrimp within the EU.

 About 95% of all Black Tiger shrimps (Monodon) produced in Vietnam are farmed in the Mekong Delta.
 Additionally, the Mekong Delta is also the farming hub for the Pacific White Shrimp (Vannamei), accounting for 75% of the total Vietnamese production.
 The total shrimp production in Vietnam is estimated at 650,000 tons a year.